 If you’ve tried to vacuum your pool without a leaf trap, you probably know what it’s like to stop every couple of minutes to empty the canister, causing your pool maintenance to take longer than necessary.

 If you plan on using a manual skimmer to help remove leaves in your pool, the Skim-It Pool Cleaner is an accessory that you can attach to the inside of your pool skimmer.
 It works like a spring curtain rod, as it helps your skimmer reach farther.

 By doing so, the Skim-It corrals debris, pushing the leaves into your basket—it’ll help you save both time and frustration.

 Unfortunately, leaves aren’t your only problem if they’ve spent a lot of time in your pool water.
-Leaves are rich in phosphates, a substance that algae thrive off.
+Leaves are rich in phosphates, a substance that spawns algae growth.

-As a result, you may find a layer of algae building up on your pool wall.
-There are many different substances on the market to control phosphate in pool water, but I recommend Phosfree because it is a natural substance—not an algaecide.
+As a result, you may find a layer of algae building up on your pool floor and walls.
+Many different substances are on the market to control phosphate in pool water, but I recommend Phosfree because it is a natural substance—not an algaecide.

-Even if you use a mesh or leaf pool cover, it’s still a good idea to apply an anti-phosphate substance to your pool water, as any organic matter seeping into your pool will increase its phosphate content.
+Even if you use a mesh or leaf pool cover, applying an anti-phosphate substance to your pool water is still a good idea, as any organic matter seeping into your pool will increase its phosphate content.